achanta/HaarWaveletDecomposition/README.md

 # HaarWaveletDecomposition

 This is a simple but efficient implementation of multi-resolution Haar Wavelet decomposition.
+It can process single or three-channel colour images.